 States and DOE EM share the goal of safely closing all sites in the nuclear weapons complex.
 "Site closure" is defined as the completion of cleanup to safe and acceptable levels so that only long-term monitoring and stewardship are required rather than active cleanup operations.
 DOE EM and the states have made substantial progress cleaning up and closing contaminated sites.
-A total of 91 of the 107 sites have been closed, 80 of which were closed after the establishment of DOE EM in 1989.
-As of early 2019, four large sites have been successfully closed: the Weldon Spring Site in Missouri, Fernald in Ohio, Rocky Flats in Colorado, and Mound in Ohio.
+A total of 92 of the 107 sites have been closed, 80 of which were closed after the establishment of DOE EM in 1989.
+As of 2022, five large sites have been successfully closed: the Weldon Spring Site in Missouri, Fernald in Ohio, Rocky Flats in Colorado, Mound in Ohio and Brookhaven National Laboratory in New York.